beluganos/beluganos/doc/configure-ansible.md

-# Config guide (ansible)
+# Config guide (Linux commands and ansible)
 You can configure router options like IP addresses or settings of routing protocol by **ansible** as you like.
+Note that ansible generally uses for initial configurations.
+Once you configure by ansible and start Beluganos, you can change the configuration by not only ansible but also Linux shell.

 ## Pre-requirements
 - Please refer [install-guide.md](install-guide.md) and [setup-guide.md](setup-guide.md) before proceeding.